MdeGroof/servicebusdeletewithsession/README.md

-This is just a very small tool to assist in deleting messatges from a servicebus subsciption on a topic which require qa sessionId to allow deletion.
+This is just a very small tool to assist in deleting messatges from a servicebus subsciption on a topic which require a sessionId to allow deletion.
 It has no error handling and topic and subscription needs to be set manually.
 This tool is meant for occasional maintenance tasks.